The Coronavirus outbreak (COVID-19) has descended. And while the return to public places is underway, questions remain.

 To leverage inexpensive traffic, what tests can you run: video watch times, homepage CTAs, value propositions, email pop-ups, quizzes, or landing pages?
-Perhaps checkout as well as cart abandonment emails?
+Maybe checkout as well as cart abandonment emails?

 Equally important, how you can prepare now for a post-COVID-19 future?

-As a model for walking that line, consider CROSSNET: a combination of four square and volleyball that’s typically played on the beach.
+As a model for walking that line, consider CROSSNET: a hybrid of four square and volleyball that’s typically played on the beach.

 As a result, sales have increased by +500%: “We had our best day in company history, five days in a row during the week of March 16th.”